Characters: The Adventures of Dr. McNinja

 - High-Altitude Interrogation: When questioning Dr. Knickerbockers, he hosts him in a trailer with an open back, being pulled by an airplane.

-- Inappropriate Role Model: When the Doctor is confronted with his fears, the first one to hit a nerve is when he is told he is a bad role model for Gordito.
+- Inappropriate Role Model: When the Doctor is confronted with his fears, the only one to hit a nerve is when he is told he is a bad role model for Gordito.

 - Inner Monologue: Often.
 Doc has been known to argue with his inner voice.(And lose.)